orgarten/dotfiles/README.md

-# i3wm-config
+# dotfiles
-My i3wm configuration.
+My configuration files for i3, vim, zsh
 Feel free to use it and change it.

 __I AM NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR DEVICE__